liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 In this chapter, we'll cover the following topics:

 - Features of Liferay WCM
+- Creating sites and managing pages
-- Simple content creation
+- Authoring content
 - Publishing content
-- Permissions
 - Workflow
+- Site memberships and permissions

 As you'll see, Liferay's WCM is a full-featured solution for managing your web site.
 We'll start with an overview of what it has to offer and then we'll dive down into its features.

 ## How Can Liferay's WCM Help You? [](id=how-can-liferay-s-wcm-help-you-)

 With Liferay's WCM you have the ability to create, edit, stage, publish and approve content with easy to learn yet powerful tools.
-Liferay's WCM streamlines site changes for the end user versus doing a site in HTML.
+Liferay's WCM streamlines the content creation process for end users.
+It's much faster to use Liferay's WCM than it would be to create all the content for your site in HTML.
 Some ways Liferay WCM makes this possible include:

 -   Once set up, non-technical users can manage the site.
 -   Liferay's fine-grained permissions system ensures your content gets to the right users.